Indictment

 If there are serious or consistent indicia whether the person was able to participate in the facts, the investigating judge may decide to indict the person interviewed.

-In this case, the judge must inform the accused of the facts alleged against him, unless these facts are identical to those already brought to his attention at the beginning of the interrogation.
+In this case, the judge must inform the accused of the facts alleged against him, unless these facts remain strictly identical to those indicated at the beginning of the interrogation.

-Indictment The judge must also inform the defendant of his rights, including the right to request investigative acts and the right to challenge the prosecution.
+The judge must also inform the accused of his or her rights, including the right to request performance ofinvestigative acts and the indictment right to challenge the.

 The judge must also inform the accused of the foreseeable duration completion of the procedure.

-After announcing its decision, the report which describes the entire process of the examination is edited by the clerk.
-It shall be signed by the person complained against, the investigating judge and the registrar.
+After announcing its decision, the report which describes the entire examination procedure is printed by the clerk.
+It shall be signed by the person questioned, the investigating judge and the registrar.

 Indictment As soon as possible, the judge may take security measures in particular to ensure that the person concerned is present during the investigation.